 "role": "user",

-"content": f"""You are an expert prompt engineer.
+"content": f"""You are a prompt engineering expert.

 Your mission: create the optimal prompt for the following task.